To be eligible for the Supportive Services for Veteran Families (SSVF) program, you must meet the following requirements:

 - If you enlisted before Sept.
 7, 1980, you must have served at least one day in active duty.
 If you enlisted after Sept.
 7, 1980, you must have served 24 continuous months or the full period for which you were called for active duty (unless you were discharged for a disability incurred or aggravated in the line of duty or unless you were discharged for a hardship or “early out”).

-- You must be homeless, meaning you are staying in your car, staying at a homeless shelter, staying in a hotel or motel paid for by a government program or a charitable organization, or staying in another housing program for people who are homeless.
-Or you must be at imminent risk of becoming homeless.
+- You must be at imminent risk of becoming homeless or homeless, meaning you are staying in your car, staying at a homeless shelter, staying in a hotel or motel paid for by a government program or a charitable organization, or staying in another housing program for people who are homeless.

 - And you must be low income (50 percent or less of the Area Median Income), based on family size and county.
 See the Area Median Income Chart.